-A creative writing workshop led by poet Khadijah Ibrahiim.
-Khadijah will provide writing exercises and individual support within the workshop to foster your poems which can be submitted for the Leeds Poetry anthology to be launched at Leeds Lit Fest in March 2020.
+A poetry workshop led by poet Khadijah Ibrahiim.
+Khadijah will be sharing poetry, including her own, and stories of injustice and protest to inspire your poems which can be submitted for the Leeds Poetry anthology.

 Each year, Leeds Church Institute runs an initiative based on the theme of the Hook Lecture (https://lcileeds.org/eventbrite-event/poets-prophets-and-protestors-the-shape-of-things-to-come-hook-lecture-2019-with-mark-oakley/).
 This year, our initiative is to publish a collection of new poems to be launched at Leeds Lit Fest in March 2020 on the theme of Poets, Prophets and Protestors, and which will be taking submissions up until October 31st.